schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 ![Forge overview](figures/forge_overview.png)

-You can also calculate the [snapshot](https://www.hl7.org/fhir/R4/profiling.html#snapshot) instead and forego using Forge altogether by reading the XML.
-If you know how to do this, you probably have no need for this guide.

 #### 3rd Step: Building the Task Resource
-We will now go through each element one by one and include it into our [Task](basic-concepts-and-guides.md#task) resource, if it is mandatory (cardinality at least `1..1`) according to the profile.
+We will now go through each element one by one and include it into our [Task](basic-concepts-and-guides.md#task) resource, provided it is mandatory (cardinality at least `1..1`) according to the profile.
 It is important that you not use any placeholders like `#{version}` for resources not read by the DSF BPE server.
 This is the case if we want a [Task](basic-concepts-and-guides.md#task) resource for use with [cURL](basic-concepts-and-guides.md#using-curl).
-But, placeholders have to be used in [Draft Task Resources](basic-concepts-and-guides.md#draft-task-resources) instead of actual values whenever possible, since those are read by the DSF BPE server.
+But, placeholders should be used in [Draft Task Resources](basic-concepts-and-guides.md#draft-task-resources) instead of actual values wherever possible, since those are read by the DSF BPE server.
 This guide will create a [Task](basic-concepts-and-guides.md#task) resource without placeholders.
 We will start out with the base element for all [Task](basic-concepts-and-guides.md#task) resources:
 ```xml